PacktPublishing/Building-an-Application-with-CoffeeScript/README.md

-# Building a Website with Drupal [Video]
+# Building an Application with CoffeeScript [Video]
-This is the code repository for [Building a Website with Drupal [Video]](https://www.packtpub.com/web-development/building-website-drupal-video?utm_source=github&utm_medium=repository&utm_campaign=9781782166146), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Building an Application with CoffeeScript [Video]](https://www.packtpub.com/web-development/building-application-coffeescript-video?utm_source=github&utm_medium=repository&utm_campaign=9781783283675), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Drupal is without a doubt the leading open source CMS today.
-With its huge usage and user base as well as the large number of add-ons, it can be adapted to suit the needs of most modern websites.
-Furthermore, thanks to the nature of the Drupal.org website itself, it is much easier these days to make sound decisions on what add-ons to use that will meet sustainability requirements in the future.

-Drupal’s highly adaptable nature in managing sites is greatly desired.
-However, it is quite different than other CMS software as it is also intended to act as a CMF.
-That initial learning curve when first starting to use Drupal is the challenge that seems to dissuade designers from using it.
-With Building a Website with Drupal, you will learn everything you need to know about how to build a website using Drupal, beginning with installing a test server, building a prototype and custom theme, all the way through to deployment.
-Topics such as the usage of views and other common add-ons, downloading editor files and the WYSIWYG module, and integrating the open source Tiny MCE editor are covered.

-Building a Website with Drupal is aimed at those with web designer skills wishing to learn how to use Drupal to build sites.
-Beginning with a tour of the Drupal site, the attention shifts to establishing a web test server that is setup to house the prototype.
-Various customization topics are covered for content types, menus, and views.
-Building a custom theme without writing any PHP is covered next.
-The final steps of this course include prep work for migration to an actual web server.

-Surmount the initial learning curve associated with building sites using Drupal by studying how a community site is put together.
+CoffeeScript is a programming language that transcompiles to JavaScript.
+Using CoffeeScript, programs can be written with less code, typically only a third of JavaScript lines, with no effect on runtime performance.

+This video course provides invaluable insight into the practical usefulness of CoffeeScript, how it can simplify web development, and allow us to easily build web applications or re-factor existing ones.

+From getting acquainted with CoffeeScript all the way to using it in production, this course focuses on the practical aspects of the language.
+You’ll get to see all it offers, such as the simplified syntax compared to JavaScript, the impressive build tools, and the possibilities to simplify your project structure.

+You'll build an application while learning the specifics of the language and the many tricks CoffeeScript has up its sleeve.
+You will use JavaScript libraries to avoid ‘reinventing the wheel’, while inventing some wheels of our own in order to better understand some advanced concepts .
+We'll go through a really simple MVC framework that provides the basis of a simple document editing application that can export documents to the desktop (from the Web).

+The app we’ll be building is fully extensible so you can easily make it your own.
+Want a note-taking app?
+We have you covered.
+Want to extend the app to something more?
+By all means, you'll have a skeleton app which you can revamp again and again to build various apps with CoffeeScript.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Learn how to evaluate the reliability and sustainable factors of add-ons for Drupal
-<LI>Set up a test server and install Drupal along with selected add-ons, with links to which stored within the resource list
-<LI>Customize content types with fields, create new ones, and set patterns for how they are to be saved and organized
-<LI>Learn how to add libraries with a rich-text editor and establish limitations for roles such as what HTML tags can be used for
-<LI>Use views to define pages, blocks, or feeds containing content pulled from the database
-<LI>Create a custom theme without writing any PHP that is HTML5-based for built-in support for mobile devices
-<LI>Prepare the site for migration to another web server </LI></UL></DIV>
+<LI>Familiarize yourself with CoffeeScript
+<LI>Use CoffeeScript for web app development
+<LI>Get to know the build tools that come along with the language (Cake)
+<LI>Build a simple framework for your application
+<LI>Implement JavaScript libraries with CoffeeScript
+<LI>Understand advanced concepts such as inheritance and polymorphism
+<LI>Incorporate HTML5 APIs with CoffeeScript
+<LI>Refactor your existing CoffeeScript code </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Basic Knowledge Drupal is essential.
+Basic Knowledge HTML 5 is essential.
 ### Technical Requirements
 This course has the following software requirements:<br/>
 1. HTML 5
+2. CoffeeScript

 ## Related Products